Family Centered Treatment® (FCT)

 Recommended Intensity:

-A minimum of 2 multiple-hour sessions per week excluding the ramping up period (1st month) and the slowing down period (last month of treatment).
-Lengthier and more frequent sessions are available based on assessed need.
-On call support is available 24 hours a day every day of the year.
+On average, at least 2 multi-hour sessions per week are expected, excluding the initial ramp-up period (first month) and the gradual transition during the Generalization Phase.
+Longer and more frequent sessions are available based on assessed needs.
+Additionally, on-call support is accessible 24/7, every day of the year.

 Recommended Duration: